 - Save and /or print a copy of the course syllabus, assignment schedule, and relevant course materials, so class work may proceed—even if there are interruptions in Canvas access.

-- Save the instructor’s telephone numbers, in order to be able to contact her, if necessary.
+- Save the instructor’s telephone numbers, in order to be able to contact them, if necessary.

 - If problems are experienced at any time during this semester, check to determine if the problem is with the Canvas course site and not with an individual Internet provider.